The Mini Cold Moon

 Full Moon on Feb 24, 2024

 This is the "Cold Moon" of Feb 24, 2024.
 It is also a "mini moon" because it is almost as far away from Earth as it can be, making it about 10% smaller.
 You'd never notice that with your naked eye though.
 It's still very bright in the night sky.
-And it was cold last night - 12F (-11C) when I took this image with a ZWO Seestar S50 "Smart Telescope."
+And it was cold last night - 12F (-11C) when I took this image with a ZWO SeeStar S50 "Smart Telescope."

 It did it on a whim so I wasn't set up very well, but the hardest part was finding a spot that I could level the telescope on top of my car, which was still warm from me coming home from an evening event.
 As a result, by the time I ended up getting three shots of the Moon through the telescope, my phone battery died and I was forced to pack it up.